 When I first started tattooing I actually hated tribal.
 I thought it was some stupid Surfer/New Age-Primitive indulgance.
 Admittedly, the imagery could be very powerful if done correctly.
 After spending time here on Kauai I began to see the beauty of Polynesian and other South Pacific imagery and became drawn to the intricate designs and their meanings.
 What once was an irritation was slowly transforming into affection.
 I'm still learning, of course, and I invite you to visit the TRIBAL EXPLORATIONS page.
 I've met some very cool Hawaiian people who've helped me develop my tribal skills.
 They bring me their family designs and I feel honored to apply them to skin.
 I'm actually having fun exploring and combining polynesian tribal with other images.

 Please understand that what you see on most on those stupid TV "reality" shows is laughable.
 They do not necessarily represent the legitimate world of tattooing.
 And, NO, you cannot get a "sleeve" or a "back-piece" done in two hours like on those TV shows.
 Although they have helped the popularity of tattooing, those shows have also been successful at spreading tons of misinformation around about the tattoo trade.
 They have also spawned a whole new generation of tattoo artist that does not persue tattooing through proper training and BBP certification methods."Scratcher Shops" are popping up everywhere misrepresenting themselves as professionals.
 They have no concept of honor or integrity and they could care less.
 All they are interested in is money and becoming a "big-shot".
 As my old pal, "Lyle Tuttle says: "Tattooing turns pukes into princes".
 So, Let the buyer beware!
-Here at "The Morgue" and Blue Tiki Tattoo" we guarantee all our work.
+I guarantee all my work.
 Touch ups are always free!

 So, here it is;